-(1).
+(2).
 “Do not be afraid, little flock, for your Father has been pleased to give you the kingdom.
 Sell your possessions and give to the poor.
 Provide purses for yourselves that will not wear out, a treasure in heaven that will never fail.”
 (Lk 12:32–33, NIV)

-(2).
+(3).
 When we ask Jesus for things, we should keep in mind that his treasures are, likewise, inexhaustible.
 They can never be depleted.
 Whatever he gives us now does not diminish the amount of future gifts that he will give to us or to others.
 We can request a hundred things, and he will still have plenty more to give to us at a later date, and to the rest of the world.
 Even when he grants our smallest wishes it does not take away the possibility of more important prayers being answered.

 He says, “I have loved you just as the Father has loved me.”
 (Jn 15:9, NJB) “Your Father has been pleased to give you the kingdom.”
 (Lk 12:32, NIV)

-There are people who wish to follow Jesus perfectly, but their inner desire for admiration from their peers reveal an inordinate attachment to human approval and monetary wealth – not unlike some of their materialistically-minded acquaintances.
+There are people who wish to follow Jesus perfectly, but their inner desire for admiration from their peers reveal an inordinate attachment to wealth, affluence and human approval – not unlike some of their materialistically-minded acquaintances.

 What sadness this could lead to!
 Jesus says to his disciples: “I tell you, do not worry about your life and what you will eat, or about your body and what you will wear.”
-(Lk 12:22, NAB) These words are meant for the poor in spirit, but they can certainly be applied to those who worry – if they were to start giving away significant amounts of money and possessions – how they would appear to the world if they suddenly could not afford to live in luxurious lifestyles, or eat at trendy restaurants, or wear the latest fashionable clothes.
+(Lk 12:22, NAB) These words are meant for the poor in spirit, but they can certainly apply to the rich who worry – if they were to start giving away significant amounts of money and possessions – how they would appear to the world if they suddenly could not afford to live in keeping with their former luxurious lifestyles, or eat at the same trendy restaurants, or wear the latest fashionable clothes.